-On August 14, 2003, I remember around noon I was actually in the kitchen preparing lunch for my son Kyle who was 2 at the time.
-Suddenly the lights went out.
-I knew I had paid Con Edison our utility company so there was no need for the lights to go out.
+On August 14, 2003, I remember that around noon I was actually in the kitchen preparing lunch for my son Kyle, who was 2 at the time.
+Suddenly, the lights went out.
+I knew I had paid Con Edison, our utility company so there was no need for the lights to go out.
 I went across to my neighbor and knocked on her door.
 Her lights were out too.
-Seems like the entire Brooklyn area was down.
+It seemed like the entire Brooklyn area was down.
 As a matter of fact, the entire North East was without lights.

-I sure wasn’t prepared for it happening.
+I sure wasn’t prepared for it to happen.
 There was nothing in my cupboards besides bread and peanut butter that the kids could eat and of course we always had water.
-Now while our lights came back on the next day I started thinking.
+Now, while our lights came back on the next day, I started thinking.
 What would have happened if it hadn’t?
 I wasn’t prepared for an emergency.
-It was then I started planning and have always been prepared in case of another event happening.
-Here in Colorado during the summer we have a lot of wildfires and so far we have yet to be displaced but I’m so ready.
+It was then that I started planning and I have always been prepared in case another event happens.
+Here in Colorado during the summer, we have a lot of wildfires and so far, we have yet to be displaced but I’m so ready.
 Today we share with you some tips on how you can get your family ready for an emergency.

 Does your family have an evacuation plan if you need to leave your home?